-- HKU Portal – It is an intuitive and convenient platform for University members to access the central web-based services with single sign-on at https://hkuportal.hku.hk.
-A user will see the HKU Portal as shown below after login with his HKU Portal UID (User IDentifier) and an associated PIN (password).
+1. HKU Portal (https://hkuportal.hku.hk) is a convenient website for University members to access the central web-based services with single-sign-on.
+After login with HKU Portal UID (User IDentifier) and an associated PIN (password), the following tabs will be shown-

 Snapshot of HKU Portal for Staff